1. Choose Infra

 export KUBECONFIG=<path-to-your-kube_config>

-4. To check the nodes from local run the below command
+4. To check the nodes locally, run the below command -

 kubectl get nodes --kubeconfig=<path-to-your-kube_config>